OpenPegasus/OpenPegasusDocker/README.md

 ```

-or use  the make target  `make run-server-container`.
+or use the make target  `make run-server-container` from the clone of this git repository.

 To run the server image and not automatically start OpenPegasus when the server starts enter the run command
 with the last parameter ("/bin/bash")